 Answer = $24

-An arbitrage opportunity exists if the preferred stock trades in the market for less than $24.
-For example, assume the preferred stock is trading at $20.
-The investor could buy a share of preferred stock (at $20), convert it into common stock, and sell those shares for $24 overall.
-The investor makes a $4 profit per share of preferred stock.
+An arbitrage opportunity exists if the preferred stock trades below $24.
+For example, if the preferred is at $20, an investor could buy it, convert, and sell the common stock for $24 total - earning $4 per preferred share.

 Here’s a video that analyzes two different preferred stock parity price questions:

-Virtually all convertible preferred stocks are issued with anti-dilution covenants, an issuer’s promise to avoid diluting the value of the conversion feature.
-Before we discuss how the anti-dilution covenant protects preferred stockholders, let’s go through how dilution occurs without it.
+Virtually all convertible preferred stocks are issued with anti-dilution covenants, which are the issuer’s promise to avoid diluting the value of the conversion feature.

 Assume the following: